nicholasquinn/barbell-weight-calculator/README.md

 * Manual MVVM implementation rather than using a framework (Reactive UI or Microsoft Community Toolkit)
   * Manually implementing MVVM will be more boilerplate, but requires a more intimate understanding of the pattern.
 * Simple unit testing using XUnit
+* Data persistence/storage via JSON files written to disk (using a database would be overkill for an app of this size)